*Author's Note: This article was originally published on Nov. 17, 2010. It has since been updated to reflect information relevant to 2014.

 Selecting the right nursing college is one of the most important decisions you will make if you eventually want to become a nurse.
 You are off to a great start by researching all that the programs have to offer.
 When it comes to Rasmussen specifically, here are 10 facts that make the nursing program shine:

-1) Rasmussen College has board approved nursing programs in four states at 16 campuses, as well as a completely online Registered Nurse (RN) to Bachelor of Science in Nursing (BSN) program.
+1) Rasmussen College has board approved nursing programs in five states at 18 campuses, as well as a completely online Registered Nurse (RN) to Bachelor of Science in Nursing (BSN) program.

-Minnesota, Wisconsin, Illinois and Florida all have degrees approved by the corresponding state’s Board of Nursing.
+Florida, Kansas, Illinois, Minnesota and Wisconsin all have degrees approved by the corresponding state’s Board of Nursing.

 2) Rasmussen College’s nursing program does not require any pre-nursing classes before you apply or are accepted.